-(field for entering the To create the search, enter text in the field or drag and drop from a result field. search value)
+(field for entering the To create the search, enter text in the field or drag and drop the value from a result field.
+The name of an object can also be dragged and dropped directly into this field from the Network objects module.